 Question 1: How does the verification process for a block work?

 Whenever a new block enters the blockchain, all of the nodes that are present within the chain need to verify it.
-There are two very important points that need to be verified – Proof-of-Work and if the transaction is legitimate.
+Two very important points need to be verified – Proof-of-Work and if the transaction is legitimate.